OfficeDev/office-js-docs-pr/docs/includes/excel-tutorial-open-dialog.md

 1. Open the project in your code editor.
 2. Create a file in the root of the project (where index.html is) called popup.html.
 3. Add the following markup to popup.html.
 Note:
-   - The page has a `<input>` where the user will enter his or her name and a button that will send the name to the page in the task pane where it will be displayed.
+   - The page has a `<input>` where the user will enter their name and a button that will send the name to the page in the task pane where it will be displayed.
    - The markup loads a script called popup.js that you will create in a later step.
    - It also loads the Office.JS library and jQuery because they will be used in popup.js.